2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 Best-Camera-For-Travel-20223

-2012 Napa Ragnar Relay from San Francisco to Calistoga.
-That was my first Ragnar and it was incredibly taxing with the running, the rain, the missed exchanges, the lost direction, and the very little sleeping.
-That said, it was absolutely amazing.
-Team “Lightning in a Bottle” was a rag tag crew with half of us from the Bay Area, the other half coming from Los Angeles and one person who happened to be visiting from London.
+The 2012 Napa Ragnar Relay from San Francisco to Calistoga was my first Ragnar.
+It was physically and mentally taxing between the running, the rain, the missed exchanges, the lost direction, and the very little sleeping.
+And it was absolutely amazing.
+Team “Lightning in a Bottle” was a rag tag crew with half of us from the Bay Area, the other half coming from Los Angeles and one member who happened to be just be visiting from London.

 What To Pack For Your First Ragnar Relay Race

-Safety Vest: Each person is required to have one.
+1. Safety Vest: Each person is required to have one.
 You know, so you don’t get run over at night running alongside traffic.
-You can go with the most basic construction worker option for $6 or something much more streamlined for running like the Nathan Streak Reflective Vest.
+You can go with a lightweight running vest or a color changing LED vest for around $10, or this super streamlined illuminated vest that looks like it came out of tron.

-Headlamp: Two per van.
-So many options here, but you’ll probably want to go with something lightweight enough that it’s not going to annoy you during the run.
-If this is a one and done kind of deal for you, go with this $10 GearLight Headlamp or the small, but bright Princeton Tec Byte.
-If there’s rain in the forecast and you’ll looking for something that will last you well beyond just this Ragnar race, I recommend the Black Diamond Storm or the Black Diamond Spot.
-The Spot is lighter and can withstand rain easily as well as being submerged for a few minutes while the Storm is supposed to be practically waterproof.
+2. Headlamp: At least two per van.
+Go lightweight and waterproof.
+If this is a one and done kind of deal for you, go with this cheap Energizer LED Headlamp Pro 2 Pack.
+I have an ultra lightweight Petzl Bindi that I also use for my travels.
+If brand doesn’t matter, there’s the Nitecore NU21 that’s brighter and costs less.
+If you want something that lasts beyond just the Ragnar race, I recommend the Black Diamond Storm line or the Black Diamond Spot line.
+The Spot is lighter and can withstand rain easily as well as being submerged for a few minutes while the Storm is practically waterproof.
 Personally, I’d go with the Spot.

 Essential Gear For A Ragnar Relay